VicTech-Electronics/AssistMecktoniXSolutionFYP22_23/README.md

 # VicTech Electronics
-## Final_projects_2022-23
+## Final projects 2022/23
-These are the project from Victech ELectronic for final year Engineering students 2022/23 from defferent Colleges and Universities
+This are the all hardware project conducted at VicTech Electronics for Engineering final year project 2022/23 192.168.0.1